 It's become a recent tradition for the ANA and WFA to hold yearly, back-to-back meetings of the ANA Advertising Financial Management Committee and WFA Sourcing Forum in New York.

 Meetings will take place on Sept.
 9 for the ANA AFM Committee and Sept.
 10 for the WFA Sourcing Forum hosted at Mattel in NYC (230 Park Ave.
 South).
 Members of both organizations are invited/encouraged to attend both meetings.
 (The WFA is the World Federation of Advertisers – www.wfanet.org – and provides a global perspective.).
 Agenda for the ANA meeting is below and the agenda for the WFA meeting is here.
 RSVP for the WFA meeting to Steve Lightfoot at S.Lightfoot@wfanet.org.

-On Sept 9, a networking dinner, graciously hosted by Decideware, will take place at NOIR, 151 East 50th Street (between Lexington and Third Ave.).
+On Sept 9, a networking dinner, graciously hosted by Decideware, will take place at Ibis (formerly known as NOIR), 151 East 50th Street (between Lexington and Third Ave.).
 Cocktails at 7pm and dinner immediately following from 8-10pm.
 Please RSVP for dinner to Talia Fisher at firstname.lastname@example.org.

 NETWORKING BREAKFAST (9:00 – 9:45AM)